 - MEMS/Microelectronics Fabrication

 - Sensors & Instruments

 - Lean Supply Chain Design

 - Miller Brewing Company

 Why Study At BU?

 Boston University has a long history of educating manufacturing engineers.
 Our Department of Manufacturing Engineering—now part of the Department of Mechanical Engineering—was the first department of its kind in the country.
 Undergraduate students who concentrate in manufacturing engineering gain a valuable blend of business knowledge and hands-on engineering design experience.
 They create product prototypes with state-of-the-art 3D printers and can opt to complete their capstone design projects in real-world industry settings.

-We offer a range of options for graduate study, including a Master of Science in Global Manufacturing, a dual MS/MBA program and concentrations in global product development, microelectronics fabrication, manufacturing operations management and several other specialties.
+We offer a range of options for graduate study, including a Master of Engineering in Manufacturing Engineering, a Master of Science in Global Manufacturing, a dual MS/MBA program and concentrations in global product development, microelectronics fabrication, manufacturing operations management and several other specialties.